wharfkit/website/src/lib/docs/ContractKit/ContractKit.md

 ## Creation

-When using the `ContractKit` within a web application, an instance of the class must first be created:
+When using the `ContractKit` within a web application, an instance of the class must first be created.
+Here is a basic example:

 ```typescript
 import { ContractKit } from "@wharfkit/contract"